rakanWen/rakanwen.github.io/_pages/about.md

 Research Interest
 ======
-My primary research interests lie in the general areas of : Dialogue System and LLMs Generation.
+My primary research interests lie in the general areas of : Dialogue System and Text Generation.

 Recently, I'm interested in Context-Faithful problems in Dialogue and Large Language Model's Hallucinations.